BitMan64/HClock/README.md

 CODE:

-The Digital clocks are perfected and are in full screen.
-The Analog clock isn't full screen.
+All clocks are full screen.